-Here at Styrt Orthodontics, as orthodontic professionals, we love the challenge every patient gives us.
+Here at Dr. Paul J. Styrt, Specialists in Orthodontics & Pediatric Dentistry, as orthodontic professionals, we love the challenge every patient gives us.
 You may only require minor teeth straightening treatment, or perhaps you need major orthodontic work – either way, every case is different.

-Here are some of the most common types of problems we can treat with orthodontic treatment here at Styrt Orthodontics.
+Here are some of the most common types of problems we can treat with orthodontic treatment here at Dr. Paul J. Styrt, Specialists in Orthodontics & Pediatric Dentistry.

 Crowding happens where teeth fight for space, causing them to overlap.
 This patient started treatment at age 11 and wore braces for 26 months to correct his crowding problem.
 He loves his new smile.